 That’s it!
 That’s how to make your own custom t-shirt!
 You can see it all in action in this video:

 12. Heat Press Reviews

 Many of the heat press machines for sale are so very similar.
 If they are not identical, they are pretty close to it.
 So while heat press reviews are helpful (we would know, as we’ve done so many!), the tough question is choosing a seller.
-That’s why we wrote our article on how to choose a heat press seller, linked to above, and here.
-However, here are a few direct links to our favorite heat press machine reviews:
+That’s why we wrote our article on how to choose a seller, linked to above, and here.
+Also, here are a few direct links to our best heat press machine reviews:

 Our favorite cutting machine is the Cricut Explore Air 2 (our review here).
 This machine is a reasonably cheap cutting machine that is easy to start using and it can also be used for a multitude of other projects besides cutting vinyl.

 There are other good cutting machines as well, like the Silhouette Cameo 3, or the Brother Scan N’ Cut 2.
 But I don’t think either of them beat the Cricut!
 Cricut have a newer machine for 2018 as well – the Maker.
 However, this cutter is quite expensive if you are just starting out.